 Experience

-Alongside my private practice, I’m part of a secondary school counselling team, supporting students with a wide range of emotional and wellbeing needs.
+Alongside my private practice, I’m currently part of a secondary school counselling team, supporting students, staff and parents with a wide range of emotional and wellbeing needs.
 I also run parent workshops and groups, creating a space for parents to reflect on their own mental health and feel more confident in supporting their children through the ups and downs of school life.

 Across all of my roles, I’m committed to offering an inclusive, respectful, and accessible service.
 Every person’s story is unique, and I work with you to help make sense of your experiences, reconnect with your strengths, and move towards the changes that matter.